So you’re thinking about starting to learn how to code? Congrats!

 Udacity offers a wide selection of individual courses, but also so-called nanodegrees.
 These are study programs consisting of courses aiming at developing specialised skills for specific field in tech.

 All of the content is freely available and well-structured – you’ll find a clear path through each section of the material.
 To get you acquainted with computers in general, they also have a great set of short video lectures and quizzes on computer science basics.

 FreeCodeCamp also has a great, big community to get you connected with like-minded developers.
 Once you start learning with them, you can join their Facebook group to find fellow coders in your city!

-Treehouse has a more project-oriented approach to learning coding.
+Team Treehouse has a more project-oriented approach to learning coding.
 There’s more emphasis and focus on a final goal at the end of each learning path than on some of the other websites.

-There’s only very limited free content available on Treehouse, and you get just a little taste of each course in the library for free.
+The free content is very limited, giving you just a little taste of each course in the library.
 After the first stage of each course you can unlock the rest of the content with a monthly subscription.
-Currently the Basic Plan goes for $25 per month.
-Considering what you get for it, it’s not that much at all!

-If you already have a good idea about what it is you wish to accomplish or create with coding, take a look at what they have to offer!
+If you already have a good idea about what it is you wish to accomplish or create with coding, take a look at what they have to offer.

 Needless to say, the quality of the lectures is outstanding, with some of the best professors in the world teaching you how computers work and how you can make them do what you want.

 While the course contents are free, there’s a fee if you’re interested in obtaining a certificate after completing a course.

 Luckily, there’s a great course from Harvard on edX, Introduction to Computer Science or CS50.
-I found it extremely helpful for wrapping my head around how binaries work and much, much more.
+I found the course extremely helpful for wrapping my head around how binary code works and much, much more.

-Last but not least a real treat for anyone interested in learning Python!
+Last but certainly not least a real treat for anyone interested in learning Python!
 Apart from the websites above, this one is actually a book.

 The author presents the different topics about Python and its dynamics in a very thorough, consistent, and well-structured way.
-There are plenty of exercises, where you’ll definitely get a good idea about what you can do with Python.
+There are plenty of exercises, where you will definitely get a good idea about what you can do with Python.

 Be aware of the progress you make – you could keep a learning journal, for example.
-Don’t be too hard on yourself, remember to celebrate success!
-Manage your time and stay structured by making at least some sort of a schedule and learning plan for yourself.
+Don’t be too hard on yourself, remember to celebrate each little success moment you achieve!

-Now, take a look at some of the websites in this post, choose your favourite, and start learning!
+Now, take a good look at some of the websites in this post, choose your favourite, and start learning!
 Let me know how it goes!